radiovisual/functional-programming-resources/Readme.md

 **Note:** this is very much a work in progress!

+###Keywords

+- **Higher-Order Functions** A fancy term for a function that accepts another function as an argument. *[source](http://www.quora.com/What-is-a-simple-explanation-of-higher-order-functions-and-callbacks-in-JavaScript)*
+- **Currying** Currying is the process of transforming a function that takes multiple arguments into a function that takes just a single argument and returns another function if any arguments are still needed. *[source](http://tech.pro/tutorial/2011/functional-javascript-part-4-function-currying)*

 ###Articles

 - **[Functional Programming for the Rest of Us](http://www.defmacro.org/ramblings/fp.html).** This article has a really great way of explaining some of the heavier aspects of FP.
 It breaks out of the typically-academic approach; speaking directly to developers, and not an assembly of mathematicians.